nshimaza/webex-teams-api/README.md

 ### Support for Lens

-This package provides many of records representing objects communicated via Cisco Spark REST API.
+This package provides many of records representing objects communicated via Webex Teams REST API.
 Those records are designed to allow create lenses by Control.Lens.TH.makeFields.

 Following example creates overloaded accessors for 'Person', 'Room' and 'Team'.